uttaraprachi/uttaraprachi/README.md

 - 👋 Hi, I’m @uttaraprachi
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on get a warm introduction
+- 💞️ I’m looking to collaborate on getting a warm introduction
-- 📫 How to reach me https://www.linkedin.com/in/uttara-prachi/
+- 📫 How to reach me https://www.linkedin.com/in/uttaraprachi/

 <!---
 uttaraprachi/uttaraprachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.